Massachusetts wage & hour laws poster, Mass. Attorney General.

 New treble damages requirement makes compliance with wage/hour laws even more critical, Employment Law Advisor, July 2008.

 The state law differs from federal law, and this article "reviews several... pay practices and provides practical advice on how to avoid wage hour problems."
 Helpful information, even if some of the laws have changed since 2008.

 Pay and recordkeeping, Mass.
 Attorney General.

 Workers have the right to be paid for all the time that they work and to be paid on time.
 They must get paystubs and be able to see their employer's record of their hours and pay.
-Workers who think their rights were violated can file a complaint with the Attorney General's Fair Labor Division.
-They can file a complaint even if they agreed to work for less than the law requires or agreed not to sue their employers.
+Information on tips, payment of wages, records, and working on Sundays and holidays.

-Working on Sundays and Holidays, Mass.
+Working on Sundays and Holidays ("Blue Laws"), Mass.
 Attorney General.

-Labor and Employment in Massachusetts, LEXIS, loose-leaf.
+Labor and employment in Massachusetts, 2nd ed., Jeffrey L. Hirsch, LEXIS, 1998, with supplements, loose-leaf.
 Chapter 2: Hours of work and wages.

-Wages and Hours, Law & Practice, Matthew Bender, loose-leaf.
+Wages and hours, law & practice, Matthew Bender, 1990, with supplements, loose-leaf.

 "Your Rights on the Job," Robert M. Schwartz, 5th ed., The Labor Guild of Boston, 2008.

 A bit dated, but full of helpful information in an easy to understand format.